*The pre-existing condition look-back period can vary, dependent upon your state of residence.

 Let’s clear up some of the myths surrounding travel insurance with coverage for pre-existing medical conditions, and help you make the most of this valuable benefit.

-For instance, many of the travel insurance plans offered through credit cards lack emergency medical coverage.
-Also read: Why You Shouldn't Rely on Credit Card Travel Insurance
+Actually, some travel protection plans don’t even have medical or trip cancellation coverage, much less coverage for pre-existing conditions.
+For instance, many of the travel protection plans offered through credit cards lack medical coverage (see Why You Shouldn't Rely on Credit Card Travel Insurance).

 Also read: Why You Might Need to Buy Medical Coverage Before You Travel